trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="strip">Strip Text of Unwanted Characters/Capitalization</h4>

-It is often useful to remove capitalization and puntuation from the dialogue in order to standardize the text.
+It is often useful to remove capitalization and punctuation from the dialogue in order to standardize the text.
 R is case sensitive.
 By removing capital letters and extra punctuation with the <a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> function the text is more comparable.
-In the following output we can see, through the <a href="http://stat.ethz.ch/R-manual/R-devel/library/base/html/Comparison.html" target="_blank">==</a> comparison operator and <a href="http://stat.ethz.ch/R-manual/R-devel/library/base/html/Comparison.html" target="_blank">outer</a> function that the use of <a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> makes the differnet forms of <font color="blue">Dan</font> comparable.
+In the following output we can see, through the <a href="http://stat.ethz.ch/R-manual/R-devel/library/base/html/Comparison.html" target="_blank">==</a> comparison operator and <a href="http://stat.ethz.ch/R-manual/R-devel/library/base/html/Comparison.html" target="_blank">outer</a> function that the use of <a href="http://trinker.github.io/qdap_dev/strip.html" target="_blank"><code>strip</code></a> makes the different forms of <font color="blue">Dan</font> comparable.

 ```r